Barsonax/gatsby-blog/content/posts/should-you-fake-it-or-mock-it/index.md

 - Hard to test more complex interaction between dependencies.

 ## Fakes
 A fake is smarter and will actually mimic the behavior of the real dependency but without being volatile.
-They will have limitations that make them unsuitable for production though such as less scalable.
+They might have limitations that make them unsuitable for production though such as being less scalable.

 For instance you might have a interface that lets you store and retrieve items.
 The real dependency uses a external service but your fake is simply storing and retrieving these items in memory.
 Even though storing items in memory will not work in production the basic promise of the interface is still uphold which makes the fake suitable for usage in unit tests.
 You could use a library like Moq for this with more complicated setups but I find it easier and clearer to just do it without any library and simply write a new class: